ikay13/Jetson-Linux-Version-Management-Script/README.md

 # Jetson-Linux-Version-Management-Script
 For anyone with Jetson-native HW, Jetson SW via NVIDIA-native HW, or with an x86_64 computer: I made this bash tool for managing Jetson Linux Kernel Versioning with the goal of streamlining the process of updating the Jetson’s kernel or entire Linux version, which I hope can provide both clarity for newcomers and flexibility for experienced users.

+The Bash Shell script is divided into sections for clarity.
+You can save this as, for example, jetson_kernel_manager.sh, and run it on your Jetson device or Linux host.
+Remember to make it executable (chmod +x jetson_kernel_manager.sh).
+The script should be run with administrative privileges (either as root or with sudo when it performs installation steps).
+Please be aware that this script is intended for educational purposes and may not work on all systems.
+Always back up your data before running scripts that modify system files or configurations.